tetratelabs/wazero/RATIONALE.md

 * The file is not a regular file or directory.
 * The underlying filesystem does not support inodes. e.g. embed:fs
 * A directory doesn't include inodes, but a later stat can. e.g. Windows
+* The backend is based on wasi-filesystem (a.k.a wasip2), which has `directory_entry.inode` optional, and might remove it entirely.

 There are other downsides to returning a zero inode in widely used compilers: